Airbus sales chief sees no output gaps after A350 cancellation

 Leahy confirmed that Airbus may not make a decision on whether to upgrade its A330 wide-body jet with new engines by the Farnborough Airshow in July.

-The European planemaker is considering whether to upgrade its most profitable long-haul jet with new engines from Rolls-Royce or General Electric.
+The European planemaker is considering whether to upgrade its most profitable long-haul jet with new engines from Rolls-Royce (RR.L) or General Electric (GE.N).

 Industry sources have said there is only an outside chance of a decision by July, but that Airbus is expected to make a decision in the second half of the year.